ITISFoundation/osparc-docs/docs/d1.1-report/reqs/results.md

 myelinated and unmyelinated fibers is requested.
 Both, simplified and morphologically detailed neurons must be supported.
-NEURON developed by Yale University is the only software commonly used by the contacted teams for nerve electrophysiological modeling.
+NEURON developed by Yale University is the only software commonly used by the contacted teams for nerve electrophysiological modelling.
 Other software packages, such as NetPy, are used by single groups.
 Support for coupling NEURON models with spatio-temporally varying electromagnetic, acoustic, and thermal exposure has been requested.
 Computing compound action potentials would